pomle/react-node-i18n/README.md

 Core function that creates all utilities needed.

+### `InternationalizationProvider`

+Context provider component that provides functionality for `useInternationalization` and `useLocale`.
+A basic implementation of a [React Context](https://react.dev/learn/passing-data-deeply-with-context).

 ### `localize`

-Factory function returned by `createInternationalizationContext` that creates localizable components in your project.
+Factory function returned by `createInternationalizationContext` that creates React components with localization support.

 *This is the function you will use the most.*